Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Investigation

-The Act and Rules are very precise about who should do the investigation, the sequence, and the procedure at every stage.Step 1: When there is information (from any source) that an atrocity may be or may have been committed, an officer not below the rank of deputy superintendent of police (DSP) or sub-divisional magistrate (SDM) must visit the spot and conduct a preliminary inquiry (Rule 6(1)) and identify the perpetrators, the victims, and the extent of damage and prepare a report (Rule 6(2)).Step 2: On confirmation that an atrocity has taken place, both the superintendent of police (SP) and the district magistrate must visit the spot and conduct a preliminary inquiry to access the loss of life and property, and identify the victims and their dependents entitled to relief.
-(Rule 12(1)).Step 3: On confirmation, the SP will order the FIR to be filed (Rule 12(2)).Step 4: The SP will appoint an investigation officer (not below the rank of DSP) to continue the investigation (Rule 12(3)).
-According to Rule 7(1) investigation of an offence committed under the Act cannot be investigated by an officer below the rank of Deputy Superintendent of Police (DSP).Step 5: The investigation officer (DSP) should complete the investigation on top priority and file the charge sheet within 60 days of the FIR being filed (Rule 7(2)).
+The Act and Rules are very precise about the sequence, the procedure, and the officials responsible at every stage of the investigation.Step 0 Information: All information received from any source (an informant) that an atrocity may be or may have been committed is recorded under Rule 5.
+As per Section 18A, an FIR must be registered immediately.
+No preliminary inquiry is required.Step 1 Inquiry: When information is received (Rule 5), an officer not below the rank of deputy superintendent of police (DSP) or subdivisional magistrate (SDM) must visit the spot and conduct a preliminary inquiry (Rule 6(1)) and identify the perpetrators, the victims, and the extent of damage and prepare a report (Rule 6(2)).Step 2 Inspection: On confirmation that an atrocity has taken place by the DSP or SDM (Rule 6), both the superintendent of police (SP) and the district magistrate must visit the spot and conduct an inspection to access the loss of life and property, and identify the victims and their dependents entitled to relief.
+(Rule 12(1)).Step 3 FIR: After the spot investigation, the SP will ensure that the FIR is filed (Rule 12(2)) invoking the correct sections.Step 4 Appointment of investigating officer (IO): The SP will appoint an investigation officer (not below the rank of DSP) to continue the investigation (Rule 12(3)).
+According to Rule 7(1) investigation of an offence committed under the Act cannot be investigated by an officer below the rank of Deputy Superintendent of Police (DSP).Step 5 Investigation: The investigation officer (DSP) should complete the investigation on top priority within 60 days of the FIR being filed, and submit the report to the Superintendent of Police (Rule 7(2)).

 If the investigation is not completed within 60 days, the DSP should file a written explanation (Rule 7(2A)).

-If the written explanation is not filed, the DSP is liable for prosecution under Section 4 for violation of Section 4(2)(e).
+The Superintendent of Police will immediately forward the report to the Director–General of Police or Commissioner of Police of the State Government (Rule 7(2)).